Get insider access

 • E11 filter: The filter needs replacing following 150 hours of use according to the maintenance tab of the companion app.
 You can buy replacements in packs of two here.

 • Base station dirtbag: Each dirtbag is advertised to hold seven weeks' worth of debris.
-You can buy a three-pack here or a six-pack here.
+You can buy a six-pack of replacement bags here.

 Most parts are sold through Roborock's Amazon store, and you can use the 'Maintenance' tab in the vacuum's companion app to check the estimated remaining service life of each part.